Tips on Shopping for Children

 Responsibly", and "Simplify

-Look up specific products in HealthyStuff.org: The data are available on this website, via SMS texting, or via browser-enabled mobile devices.
-If the product you are curious about is not in our database, ask the manufacturer, consider an alternate product, or nominate your product to be tested.
+Look up specific products in HealthyStuff.org: The data may be available on this website, or via browser-enabled mobile devices.

 Check out plastics: Avoid toys that list vinyl or PVC as an ingredient (#3 plastic).
 Soft plastic toys like bath toys, squeeze toys, and dolls are commonly made of vinyl.
 Polycarbonate plastic (#7 plastic) should also be avoided.
 For a guide to safer plastics, see: http://www.iatp.org/foodandhealth/.
 If you're not sure if a toy contains vinyl or PVC try looking it up in our database.
 If you see high levels of chlorine, it is likely that the product contains PVC.